Can I have a security alarm without a landline?

 So many homes are opting out of paying for a landline as most people have a smartphone which caters to many of the requirements a landline used to such as telephone calls, internet connection, and emails.
 Phone line rental can add an often unnecessary extra chunk to your phone bill, and let's face it most of us could do without extras.

-Most security systems can be connected, or adapted to connect, using mobile or wireless technology or the broadband NBN™ system.
+Most security alarm systems can be connected, or adapted to connect, using mobile or wireless technology or the broadband NBN™ system.
 However, your alarm may need to be upgraded to be compatible with these networks, check with your security company for specific advice regarding the system in your home or business.

 Most monitored alarm systems are programmed to check-in with the monitoring system regularly, to ensure everything is working as it should be, as well as sending a notification if an alarm is activated.
 Older back-to-base systems would call the monitoring service for these check-ins while newer, mobile connected systems use the internet to communicate.
 This new system reduces costs as there is no landline rental or daily call charges.